jttkim/covid19/README.md

 occur in all three positions).
 Corresponding colours range from dark grey (no variation) via red and yellow towards white (maximal variation).

+#### Matching Genomic Codons to Amino Acids in 3D Protein Structures

+Amino acid sequences from features in the genome (`NC_045512.2`) do not always match up by position to the amino acids included in a PDB file.
+More specifically, the amino acid sequence extracted from the C chain of the spike protein (`6vsb`) is fragmented and some patches of sequences present in the genomic feature (with a `product` qualifier of `surface protein`) are not present in the PDB file.

+Therefore amino acid residues are matched up individually as follows:

+* determine the sequence of the feature as the _feature sequence_, and translate it to obtain the _translated feature sequence_.

+* extract the amino acid sequence of the relevant chain in the PDB file to obtain the _chain sequence_, and record the index of each residue as the _residue index_ (1-based, following PDB conventions I think).

+* compute an alignment of the translated feature sequence and the chain sequence, and, for each nucleotide in the feature sequence, record the index of the aligned residue in the chain sequence as the _chain index_; record `None` for nucleotides encoding amino acids aligned to a gap character.

+Using the chain index and the residue index, variant information from the feature sequence can be mapped to residues in the chain.
+This method can be used for any other per-nucleotide information from feature sequences.
+Aggregating such information from multiple variant genome sequences would require a genome to reference genome mapping index.

 ### Code